GeneThomas/GeneThomas.SubProcess/README.md

-# GeneThomas.SubProcess
+# Gt.SubProcess
-A library to run sub-processes no .net
+A library to run sub-processes on .net
+By Gene Thomas

 The `Process` class has a unusable string `StartInfo.Arguments`, the rules aroung quoting `"`s are complex so one can not just concatenate arguments to be passed in.
 `SubProcess` takes a list of strings and handles the quoting internally.
 By default the standed output and standard error are captured into strings, accessable as